PostHog/posthog.com/contents/tutorials/feedback-interviews-site-apps.md

 ![In app interview popup](../images/tutorials/feedback-interviews-site-apps/interview-app.png)

-Once confirmed it works for you, go back to the feature flag for the user interview and adjust the release conditions to match who you want to speak with.
+Once you confirm it works, go back to the feature flag for the user interview and adjust the release conditions to match who you want to speak with.
 Make sure to set the filter `Seen User Interview Invitation - {FEATURE_FLAG_NAME}` to `is not set`.
 This ensures the prompt isn’t shown to people who already saw the user interview popup.

 Once you adjust your release conditions, you should start to get some interviews booked.
 If this isn’t happening, try to expand the release conditions or provide an incentive for users to book interviews.